 CAO Points

 Upon completion of the Leaving Cert, the Central Applications Office (CAO) converts the student's grades into CAO points used by universities, including medical schools, to choose which students are eligible to study medicine in Ireland.
+While the percentage grades of Higher and Ordinary Level subjects are equal, Higher Level subjects are more difficult: their grades are awarded more CAO points.
+Here's how the CAO allocates points to different Leaving Cert grades.

 Higher Level GradePointsOrdinary Level Grade Points